add2cal/add-to-calendar-button-react/README.md

 ### All options and hidden features

-Find all information about the available parameters and how to configure specific features at the parent package's [DOCS.md](https://github.com/add2cal/add-to-calendar-button/blob/main/DOCS.md).
+Find all information about the available props and how to configure specific features on the demo page at [add-to-calendar-button.com/en/configuration](https://add-to-calendar-button.com/en/configuration).

-The major difference is that with the wrapper, you would use the `<AddToCalendarButton>` component instead of the `<add-to-calendar-button>` custom element.
+Mind the difference to the web component!
+At this wrapper, you would use the `<AddToCalendarButton>` component instead of the `<add-to-calendar-button>` custom element.

-**Also mind that, different to the main package, with the React wrapper, you can (and need to) actually declare arrays (like with the options prop) as arrays and objects (like with multi-date setups) as objects!**
+**Also mind that, different to the main package, with the React wrapper, you can actually declare arrays (like with the options prop) as arrays and objects (like with multi-date setups) as objects!**

 <br />